PerfectlySoft/PerfectDocs/guide/MariaDB.md

 ### Run Queries

-Getting data from your schema is essential.
-It’s relatively easy to do.
+Getting data from your schema is essential, and relatively easy to do.
 After running a query, save your data and then act on it.
 In the example below, we’re assuming we have a table called options with a row id, an option name (text) and an option value (text):

 ``` swift